 Series B and Series C preferred stockholders who did not purchase Series D stock were issued warrants to purchase an aggregate of 446,087 shares of the Company's common stock at a price of \$0.74 per share in consideration for their consent to the terms of the recapitalization and Series D stock sale.
 The Company granted another warrant to purchase an additional 138,872 shares of common stock at \$0.74 per share in conjunction with the second closing of the Series D preferred stock described above.
 These warrants may be exercised only under certain conditions including the closing of a registered public offering in which the Company would have a pre-money market valuation of at least \$10,000,000 (Note 10), the sale of the Company for consideration at least equal to \$10,000,000, or in certain circumstances when the Company s valuation exceeds \$10,000,000.
 These warrants expire on the earlier of 30 days after a notice of a proposed exercise event or December 31, 2005.
-On August 25, 1996, certain holders of these warrants entered into amended warrant agreements with the Company which included a provision allowing for a cashless exercise.
-Under the terms of the cashless exercise, these warrant holders accepted 65,124 fewer shares as consideration for not being required to make the cash exercise payment of \$0.74 per share.
-This resulted in these warrant holders receiving 463,054 shares of Common Stock upon their exercise on August 25, 1996.
-The remaining warrant holder allowed its warrants, representing 56,781 shares of Common Stock, to expire unexercised on August 30, 1996.
+On August 25, 1996 and October 29, 1996, certain holders of these warrants entered into amended warrant agreements with the Company which included a provision allowing for a cashless exercise.
+Under the terms of the cashless exercise, these warrant holders accepted 72,126 fewer shares as consideration for not being required to make the cash exercise payment of \$0.74 per share.
+This resulted in these warrant holders receiving 512,831 shares of Common Stock upon their exercise on August 25, 1996 and October 29, 1996.